S – Telephone Signposting Toolkit

 Send patients to pharmacy for advice and product purchase.

-If OTC treatments have failed book a green appointment
+If OTC treatments have failed book a green appointment.

 Swollen feet, legs, ankles